 Add a saved email

 If you saved the email to another location already, you can navigate to it and use the same drag and drop action to add it to your new message.

 Alternatively, click the Attach button, locate the email, and click Choose File.

 Just remember that if you use the first method to drag the email to the message, it will be attached in its original format.
 If you save the email first, you may also want to select Raw Message Source to retain that format.

 If you have an iPad running iPadOS, you can drag and drop an email into another one in Mail with Slide Over.

 Open the message you’re composing, hold down on the line at the top, and drag the window to the right side.
 It should be parked there, so you see it along with the Mail app window.

 Select your email in the Mail window, drag it onto the message window on the right, and release.

-Sending emails attachments may not be something you need to do often, but when the time comes you know now just how easy it is on Mac and iPad.
+Sending email attachments may not be something you need to do often, but when the time comes, you know now just how easy it is on Mac, iPad, and iPhone.

 Useful Mail tips: